 Example.
-Ma Jong is currently the VP of operations at the Hong Kong Bong company.
-Having been passed over for a promotion she thinks she richly deserved, she is considering setting up her own wholesale bong distributorship.
-She needs to know how many bongs she would have to sell in order to breakeven.
+Eric Jong is currently the VP of operations at the Ping Pong Bong company.
+Having been passed over for a promotion he thinks he richly deserved, he is considering setting up his own wholesale bong distributorship.
+He needs to know how many bongs he would have to sell in order to breakeven.

 The breakeven approach tackles this problem by distinguishing between fixed and variable costs.
 Variable costs are costs that vary with the volume of units sold.
 Direct unit manufacturing costs and sales commissions are examples of variable costs.
 Fixed costs, as the name implies, are costs that do not vary with sales volume.
 Insurance, office rent, and clerical salary are typical examples of fixed costs.

 Example.
-Ma Jong estimates that she can purchase quality bongs from manufacturers for $4 per unit.
-She expects the average sales price to be $20 per unit and that she will pay a 10% commission for each unit sold, or $2 per units.
-So her total variable unit costs are expected to be $6 per unit.
-She estimates her fixed costs in rent, insurance, and other overhead to be $28,000 per year.
+Jong estimates that he can purchase quality bongs from manufacturers for $4 per unit.
+He expects the average sales price to be $20 per unit and that he will pay a 10% commission for each unit sold, or $2 per units.
+So his total variable unit costs are expected to be $6 per unit.
+He estimates his fixed costs in rent, insurance, and other overhead to be $28,000 per year.

 To compute the breakeven point, the amount of sales volume needed to breakeven, the following formula is used:

 VC = Unit variable costs

 FC= Total annual fixed costs

 Often the difference between the unit sales price and unit sales costs (SP-VC) is called the contribution margin (CM).
 Now the breakeven point in dollars is literally the point where total revenue less total expenses equals 0.
 So we can restate the above equation as follows: